CiscoSE/SnortBlocklistImporter/README.md

 The script will automatically try to determine your Stealthwatch Tenant ID, and store that in the ***config.json*** file as well.

-By default, the script will cache downloaded block list data from Snort for one hour to prevent creating too many requests.
+By default, the script will cache downloaded blocklist data from Snort for one hour to prevent creating too many requests.
 (You'll get greylisted if you make too many requests for the URL)

 ## Docker Container